CiscoDevNet/terraform-provider-intersight/website/docs/d/network_element.html.markdown

 ---
+subcategory: "network"
 layout: "intersight"
 page_title: "Intersight: intersight_network_element"
-sidebar_current: "docs-intersight-data-source-network-element"
 description: |-
   A Unified Computing Systems (UCS) Fabric Interconnect.
 ---

-# Data Source: intersight_network._element
+# Data Source: intersight_network_element
 A Unified Computing Systems (UCS) Fabric Interconnect.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `admin_evac_state`:(string) Administratively configured state of Fabric Evacuation feature, for this switch.
 * `admin_inband_interface_state`:(string) The administrative state of the network Element inband management interface.
 * `available_memory`:(string) Available memory (un-used) on this switch platform.
-* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
 * `device_mo_id`:(string) The database identifier of the registered device of an object.
 * `dn`:(string) The Distinguished Name unambiguously identifies an object in the system.
 * `ethernet_mode`:(string) The user configured Ethernet operational mode for this switch (End-Host or Switching).